tuo/tuo.github.io/_posts/2013-04-11-unity-automate-post-build-process.md

 I'd like to suggest when testing python script, you probably just move a clean copy of AppController or pbproject file to another folder with git supported.
 Then you can test your script separately without everytime build from Unity.

-Python is quite straightford, like I just spend several mintues to get familiar with its syntax and be able work on it quite easily.
+Python is quite straightford to pick up, like I just spend several mintues to get familiar with its syntax and be able work on it quite easily.
 BTW, pay attention to the soft tabs and hard tabs when you get indentation problems.

-You can have a complete source code here: [UnityAutomatePostBuildProcess](https://github.com/tuo/UnityAutomatePostBuildProcess).
+You can have a complete source code here:[UnityAutomatePostBuildProcess](https://github.com/tuo/UnityAutomatePostBuildProcess).

+Enjoy unity!